bastibe/MAPS-Scripts/README.md

-This is part of the dissertation [Pitch of Voiced Speech in the Short-Time Fourier Transform: Algorithms, Ground Truths, and Evaluation Methods](https://bastibe.github.io/Dissertation-Website/)
+This is part of the dissertation [Pitch of Voiced Speech in the Short-Time Fourier Transform: Algorithms, Ground Truths, and Evaluation Methods](https://bastibe.github.io/Dissertation-Website/), on the topic of [Fundamental Frequency Estimation](https://bastibe.github.io/Dissertation-Website/maps/index.html)
 (Preprint Manuscript)
 © 2020, Bastian Bechtold.
 All rights reserved.